epics-modules/mrfioc2/evgMrmApp/src/evgREADME.txt

 		-Disable the soft sequence(Binary)
 		caput EVG$(cardNum):Seq$(seqNum):disable 1
 	Disable the soft sequence with id 'seqNum'.
-This basically disables the sequenceRam into which that soft sequence is loaded.
-If the sequence is currently running the record does not wait for the current sequence to complete is just disables the sequenceRam.
+It disables the sequenceRam into which that soft sequence is loaded.
+If the sequence is currently running the record waits for the current sequence to complete and then disables it.

+		-Halt the soft sequence(Binary)
+		caput EVG$(cardNum):Seq$(seqNum):halt 1
+	Disable the soft sequence with id 'seqNum' immediately.
+The difference between halt and disable is that halt does wait for the current running sequence to complete, it diable the sequence ram immediately. while disable allows the current sequence to complete.

 	Macro: 	$(cardNum) = Logical card number EVG
 			$(seqNum) = ID of the soft sequence